M.S. in Family Financial Planning

 Two plans for program completion are available: the professional paper plan and the course work-only plan.

+Students in the FFP program pay a uniform tuition rate determined by Innovative Digital Education Alliance (IDEA).
 The program does qualify for financial aid.
 However, it is a self-supporting program and as such is not eligible for faculty and staff fee waivers through the MUS system.

 Program Requirements